AP Week in Pictures, Latin America & Caribbean

 This photo gallery highlights some of the most compelling images made or published by Associated Press

 photographers in Latin America and the Caribbean.
-It was curated by AP photographer Fernando Llano in Mexico City.
+It was curated by AP photo editor Leslie Mazoch in Mexico City.

 Follow AP visual journalism: